yusmar03/Pandas-Analytics-Project/README.md

 # Insights

+   The insights I was able to uncover from analysing the dataset are as follows;

+1. The total number of rows and and columns being 1000,17 respectively
+2. The Highest and Lowest Sold product lines, highest in Fashion Accesories and lowest in health and beauty.
+3. Most used payment channel for each branch is different
+4. Branch B has the lowest rating among the three branches
+5. The closest thing both genders buy is in Electronic Appliances
+6. The farthest thing both genders buy is in Home and Lifestyle
-1. 'Food and beverages' products tend to bought more in bulk
+7. Food and beverages products tend to bought more in bulk
-2. Epay is the most used payment
+8. Epay is the most used payment method
-3. 'Health and beauty' products are mostly bought by females 4.Lagos marks the most sales
+9. Health and beauty' products are mostly bought by females
-5. Fashion accessories' is the most bought product line
+10. Lagos marks the most sales
-6. Branch 'A' marks the maximum branch sales
+11. Branch 'A' marks the maximum branch sales lagosq
-7. The maximum gross income coming from Port Harcourt is XYZ most frofitable city
+12. The maximum gross income coming from Port Harcourt is XYZ most frofitable city
-8. 'Electronic accessories', is the product where epay is used most
+13. Electronic accessories', is the product where epay is used most

 # Future Work